zry98/weibo-image-hound/README.md

-# weibo-image-hound
+# Weibo Image Hound
-A tool to hunt for uncensored Weibo images on CDNs from different locations across the world.
+A tool to hunt for uncensored Weibo images from CDNs worldwide.